Man Utd sign Daniel James: Swansea City winger joins in £15m deal | Goal.com

 The pacey winger lit up the Championship in 2018-19, scoring five goals and assisting 10 more in 38 appearances in all competitions.

-James also made a huge impact in this year's FA Cup, scoring a memorable individual goal against Brentford in the quarterfinals, before putting in a stellar display as Swansea succumbed to a narrow defeat against Manchester City in the last four.
+James also made a huge impact in this year's FA Cup, scoring a memorable individual goal against Brentford in the fifth round, before putting in a stellar display as Swansea succumbed to a narrow defeat against Manchester City in the quarter-finals.

 As a result of his excellent form, he was also handed his first two caps for Wales by United great Ryan Giggs, scoring in his second appearance against Slovakia in March.

-Man United have released an official statement confirming James's arrival via their club website on Friday afternoon, which reads: "Manchester United is delighted to announce that it has agreed, in principle, terms with both Swansea City and Daniel James for his transfer to the club
+United have released an official statement confirming James's arrival via their club website on Friday, which reads: "Manchester United is delighted to announce that it has agreed, in principle, terms with both Swansea City and Daniel James for his transfer to the club

 "Daniel has successfully completed a medical at the Aon Training Complex.
 Further details will be communicated once the international transfer window opens next week."